Sam-Wisdoms/readme-generator/README.md

   Track

 ## Description
-  ' It is a project management app that help project managers to stay in charge of their projects.'
+  " It is a project management app that help project managers to manage their projects well."

 ## Table of content